inntran/git-benchmark-testdata/Menkib/Fulah.markdown

 	Leisure gone to seed.
 No snowflake in an avalanche ever feels responsible.
 To err is human.
-To blame someone else for your mistakes is even more human.
+To blame someone else for r mistakes is even more human.
 One has to look out for engineers -- they begin with sewing machines and end up with the atomic bomb.
 		-- Marcel Pagnol